davidjbradshaw/iframe-resizer/README.md

 ### removeListeners()

-Detach event listeners.
-This is option allows Virtual Doms to remove an iFrame.
+Detach event listeners from iFrame.
+This is option allows Virtual DOMs to remove an iFrame tag.
+It should not normally be required.

 ### resize()